seek4science/seek/tech/docker.md

     docker rm seek

-Note that in this simple form, this will also delete the data (see [Using volumes](#using-volumes) for how to avoid this)
+Note that in this simple form, deleting the container will also delete the data (see [Using volumes](#using-volumes) for how to avoid this)

 ### Image tags

 The above example used the image name _fairdom/seek:1.2_.
 The number following the : is the tag, and corresponds to the SEEK minor version _1.2_ .
 From SEEK 1.1 onwards tags are available for each stable version of SEEK.
 Note that the patch version (i.e. the x in 1.1.x is omitted, the image is always up to date with the latest patch and fixes).

-Our images are automatically build, and you can see the full list on the [FAIRDOM Docker Hub](https://hub.docker.com/r/fairdom/seek/tags/)
+Our images are automatically built, and you can see the full list on the [FAIRDOM Docker Hub](https://hub.docker.com/r/fairdom/seek/tags/)

 Note that there is also a _master_ tag.
 This is the latest development build of SEEK.
 It is useful for testing and trying out new cutting edge features, but is not suitable for a production deployment of SEEK.

 ### Using volumes

-If you are using Docker for a deployment for real use, rather than just testing or trying out, then you will want your data and files to be preserved.
-Using the previous examples this would be inside the container and lost once the container is deleted.
+If you are using Docker for a SEEK deployment for real use, rather than just testing or trying out, then you will want your data and files to be preserved.
+Using the previous examples they would be inside the container and lost once the container is deleted.
 You can avoid this by telling the container to use a couple of Docker volumes for the database and filestore.

     docker run -d -p 8080:80 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek fairdom/seek:1.2